What Is a Content Management System (CMS)?

 |A CMS provides an easy-to-use interface that lets you modify the content you want, and then the CMS does the hard part: presenting that content on the web in a way that’s optimized for SEO, accessibility, and more.
 You don’t need to build a web page from scratch every time you want to release a new product, and you don’t need to update HTML just to add an image.
 These are tasks a CMS can address with just a few clicks — no coding required.|

-Your CMS also stores the different versions or iterations of your content, which allows for version control, cross-team collaboration, content approval workflows, and content translation workflows.
-A CMS used to just publish content to websites, but the world of headless and hybrid CMS platforms has allowed content management technology to reuse content across multiple channels.
+Your CMS also stores the different versions of the content, which allows for version control, cross-team collaboration, content approval workflows, and content translation workflows.
+A traditional CMS publishes content to websites, but the world of headless and hybrid CMS platforms has allowed content management technology to reuse content across multiple channels.

 When you need to make a change to your homepage, you can open your CMS and add text (meta description, headlines, title tags, etc.), images or video, and publish other forms of content.

 Want to publish a blog post?
 Just enter the copy and media into the CMS and schedule it for publication.